unisonweb/unisonweb-org/src/data/transcripts/abilities.md

 > __Note:__ `Ask.ask : {Ask a} a` is an example of a _nullary_ operation (it doesn't take any arguments).
 Nullary operations are typechecked like a function call: in order to reference a nullary operation like `ask` in a definition, its ability requirements (here, `{Ask a}`) must be available.
 If instead you want to pass around a nullary operation without evaluating it, you can wrap it in a quote, as in `'Ask.ask`.

 `Ask.ask` requests that the handler provide a value of type `a`.
 The `provide` function is an example handler which always provides the same constant value.
-Notice the usages of it, for instance in `provide 10 (1 + ask + ask)`, which will essentially replace each `ask` with the value `10`.
+Notice the usages of it, for instance in `provide 10 (1 + ask + ask)`, which will replace each `ask` with the value `10`.

 A common usage of `Ask` is to avoid needing to pass around common configuration settings, just `provide myConfig 'myMain` to make `myConfig` available anywhere in `myMain` with a call to `ask`.